How to Remove URL:MAL Virus in 2024: 3 Easy Steps

 If the URL:MAL pop-up appears often, you should run a full system scan on your computer to check for and remove any potential infections.
 It’s also a good idea to run a full system scan just in case, even if you’ve only seen the URL:MAL notification once.

 Although AVG and Avast are decent antiviruses, there are better antivirus options out there.
-If you’re trying to clean up your device and stay protected, you should consider replacing Avast or AVG with a trustworthy premium antivirus like Norton.
+If you’re trying to clean up your device and stay protected, you should consider replacing Avast or AVG with another premium antivirus like Norton.

 Step 1.
 Identify the URL:MAL Virus With Your Antivirus

-If you suspect your PC is infected, you should remove any storage devices in your USB or SD card slots.
+If you suspect your computer is infected, remove any storage devices in your USB or SD card slots.
 This includes cell phones, portable hard drives, music devices, and even eBook readers.
 Malware can easily spread to these devices through your infected computer and then spread to other computers that you plug the storage device into.

 If you’ve decided to change your security suite, you should uninstall AVG or Avast next.
 Then it’s time to install your new antivirus software.
 Personally, I recommend Norton, but if you just want a free scanner to check for viruses, then Avira is a good choice.